-- Neck lift: A neck lift concentrates on jowls, loose skin on the neck, and fat under the chin.
-The incision is made around the ear lobe and behind the ear to the lower scalp.
+- Lower facelift: A lower facelift concentrates on improving the jawline, smoothing out jowls, and removing fat under the chin.
+It may be extended and combined with a neck lift to address loose muscle bands and excess skin in the neck.
+The incision is made around the ear lobe and behind the ear into the hairline.

-In all three methods, incisions are closed with stitches or tissue glue.
-Scars are hidden in the hairline and natural contours of the face.
+In all three methods, incisions are closed with stitches which are removed after several days.
+Scars are hidden in the hairline and natural creases of the face.

 Recovery from Facelift

-At first, you may experience swelling, numbness, bruising, and a feeling of tightness or tension in the face and neck.
-Your face may look uneven or distorted, and your facial muscles may feel stiff.
-Most of these usually resolve within 3-6 weeks, and sensation typically returns to normal within a few months.
-Scars become less red, raised, lumpy or itchy in time.
-Many patients return to work by the third week.
-Camouflage cosmetics can be used to minimize the appearance of bruising.
+At first, you may experience swelling, numbness, bruising, and a feeling of tightness in the face and neck.
+Your face may look somewhat uneven, and your facial muscles may feel stiff.
+Most of these feelings usually resolve within the first few weeks, and sensation typically returns to normal with time.
+Scars usually become less noticeable as healing occurs over time.
+Most patients return to regular daily activities and work after two weeks.

 Results of Facelift